Alex De Carolis

-Alex De Carolis (born 24 September 1992) is a Canadian professional soccer player who plays as a defender for Swedish club IFK Eskilstuna.
+Alex De Carolis (born 24 September 1992) a Canadian professional soccer player who plays as a defender for Swedish club IFK Eskilstuna.

 Club career

 Early career

 De Carolis began playing soccer in Sarnia with local clubs Bluewater SC and Sarnia Fury.
 From 2012 to 2015, De Carolis attended Canisius College and in 2014 played for Premier Development League side FC London.
 In 2015, he played for Seattle Sounders FC U-23 and made the semi-finals of the PDL Championship.

 In February 2016, De Carolis signed with Swedish Division 3 side Nora BK.

 Västerås SK

 On 7 March 2017, De Carolis signed with Swedish Division 1 side Västerås SK.
 That season, he made fourteen league appearances for Västerås, scoring two goals.

 Umeå FC

 On 24 January 2018, De Carolis signed with Swedish Division 1 side Umeå FC.
 He made 23 appearances for Umeå that season, including nine starts.

 HFX Wanderers

 On 20 February 2019, De Carolis returned to Canada and signed with Canadian Premier League side HFX Wanderers.
 He made his debut on 11 May, in a 1–0 loss to Valour FC.
 In November 2020, De Carolis and the Wanderers agreed to mutually part ways.